-Understanding what you’re getting when hiring an accounting firm vs. a bookkeeper.
+Understand what you are getting when hiring an accounting firm vs. a Duluth bookkeeper.

+Looking for a Duluth bookkeeper?
 Have you hired an accounting firm for your business?
-What about a bookkeeper?
 When it comes to managing the finances of your business it’s important to know the difference because accountants and bookkeepers can offer some of the same, and some very different services.
 In order to make an informed decision, it can help to have all of the information of what each does and how they can help your business.
 Here’s a breakdown of the similarities and differences between the two.

 What Does an Accountant Do?

 An accountant is often the financial backbone of a business, but they do more than just number crunching.
 They are responsible for the financial management of a company, no matter how small or large, or what industry the business is a part of including manufacturing, retail, food service, restaurants and bars, financial institutions, home services, and even government agencies.
 They can also play a primary role in the selection and management of an accounting system, including software installation and implementation.